SAP/code-pal-for-abap/docs/checks/non-class-exception.md

 In exceptional cases, you can suppress this finding by using the pseudo comment `“#EC NON_CL_EXCEPT`.

 Note that this check is a subset of a similar check in the Extended Program Check (SLIN) delivered by SAP.
-That check accepts no pseudo comments or pragmas and places its findings on the location of defintion of the classic exception i.e. the `METHOD method_name EXCEPTIONS exception_name` declaration.
+That check accepts no pseudo comments or pragmas and places its findings at the location of definition of the classic exception, i.e. the `METHOD method_name EXCEPTIONS exception_name` declaration.
 We recommend that you *either* use this Code Pal check *or* the corresponding SLIN check, but not both, since if you use both you get two findings for the exact same issue.

 ```abap
 RAISE SYSTEM-EXCEPTIONS.  "#EC NON_CL_EXCEPT